-Variations in Natural Latex
+Variations in Natural Materials

 Sometimes we don't realize how profoundly synthetic substances have affected our lives until we touch something natural.
 After living with so many products made of materials that are far removed from nature, or are made with chemical formulas or processes that ensure each one is exactly like the next, it can feel almost bewildering to touch something organic, simple, and uncomplicated.